Go to the text of this page

 The new eight material issues were reviewed and signed off at the Board of Directors' meeting on August 1st 2023.

 Based on various domestic and international standards, including the Sustainability Accounting Standards Board (SASB) industry-specific accounting standards, industry targets, trends in the international community, and expectations from stakeholders, we identified material issues by determining the degree of impact (risks and opportunities) of our business on society, the degree of impact on our own company, its importance to management, and its importance to external stakeholders.
-Based on the opinions of related ministries and agencies, academics and experts, NGOs, and other outside experts, the top management has selected four issues as the most important issues during the Medium-term Management Plan and set them as management targets in the Medium-term Management Plan.
-(Figure 1 and Figure 2)
+In addition, we discuss our materiality among the management based on the opinions of related ministries and agencies, academics and experts, NGOs, and other outside experts.

 (Figure 1) Rationale of identification of material issues